cosminstefanxp/bootstrap-slider-knockout-binding/README.md

 bootstrap-slider-knockout-binding
 =================================

-A knockout binding for the Bootstrap Slider (https://github.com/seiyria/bootstrap-slider)
+A knockout binding for the Bootstrap Slider (https://github.com/seiyria/bootstrap-slider).

+The Knockout binding allows you to use an observable as a value for the slider and to customize the options of the slider via knockout binding parameters.